Setup an Automated Build using Jenkins and Artifactory

 Intended Audience

-The audience for this document is engineers who are in charge of integrating MicroEJ Module Manager (MMM) to their continuous integration environment.
+The audience for this document is engineers who are in charge of integrating MICROEJ SDK 6 to their continuous integration environment.

-In addition, this tutorial should be of interest to all developers wishing to understand how MicroEJ works with headless module builds.
+In addition, this document should be of interest to all developers wishing to understand how MicroEJ works with headless module builds.

 Introduction